hcsn-theory/hcsn-sim/README.md

 ---

-> HCSN (Holographic Computational Spin-Network) explores the hypothesis that the universe is fundamentally computational — discrete events and causal relations give rise to spacetime, gravity, and quantum features.
+> HCSN (Holographic Computational Spin-Network) explores the hypothesis that the universe is fundamentally computational — discrete events and causal relations give rise to spacetime, gravity, and q[...]

 ✨ Highlights
 - Minimal, local rewrite rules drive evolution.